General Frequently Asked Questions

 How many different class types does Tough Lotus offer?

-Tough Lotus offers three different classes multiple times a week, please check our calendar schedule for availability.
+Tough Lotus offers various different classes multiple times a week, please check our calendar schedule for availability.

 Intro to Aerial Fitness: A class specifically for first timers!
 For just $10, come and find out how and why you should incorporate hammocks into your workouts!
 This hour-long class focuses on not only the “how” and the “why”, but will also allow you to try the most common aerial poses, at a nice slow pace.
 Come and discover why aerial work will become the next best thing in cross training!
 This class is required before taking other classes at Tough Lotus.

 Balanced Lotus Intro to Aerial Fitness is required first.
 This class is comprised of 60 minutes of flexibility, stability, balance, strength training and relaxation.
 You will be inverted in this class as it’s a part of the benefit!
 A true balanced class that will not only challenge your body, but also leave you blissful and ready to take on any challenge.
 Intro to Aerial Fitness Required first.

 Tough Lotus We strongly recommend taking an Intro and a Balanced class prior to Tough Lotus.
 Tough Lotus classes are more challenging and comprised of 50 minutes of flexibility, stability, balance and strength training followed by 10 minutes of spinal decompression and relaxation.
 If you have not tried aerial fitness before, you may want to start with Balanced Lotus.
 Tough Lotus classes are larger in size and faster moving than Balanced.
 The definition of “tough” in this class is all up to you, we aren’t going to police your effort….but you will know when it’s “tough”.
 Intro to Aerial Fitness Required first.

 How high off the ground is the swing?